-As the Johnson leader, I feel really proud, enthusiastic and excited to be a part of a great set of students and staff who are committed and dedicated to ensure we are successful as a house.
+As the Johnson leader, I feel really proud and honoured to lead an amazing set of students and staff who are committed and dedicated to ensure we are successful as a house.
 As someone who has been part of Kingswood Academy since 2017, I have seen Johnson come close to winning the house cup on numerous occasions, so to lead this amazing house to its first house cup would be an honour.
 Johnson house is named in honour of Amy Johnson.
 Amy was an ambitious, brave individual who was the first pilot to fly solo from Britain to Australia.
 Her want to ambition and drive to succeed should be traits that we all look to harness this year.

 Johnson represents four key values that are presented through various competitions and is embedded within my life experiences.
 I carry these values at all times, Ambition, Courage, Independence and Pioneering.
 I firmly believe that competitiveness can help to promote growth within a young individual, not only just commitment but to work as a solid team from start to finish.
 Through my life experiences, I have always had the courage to be very competitive but also a very independent individual who likes to try new challenges.
-Therefore, working as hard as you possibly can will change a person’s mind set to a positive attitude.
-With this in mind, the Johnson team go that extra mile in competitions that withhold each and every one of these values for pupils to go above and beyond in their school life.
+Therefore, with the commitment of the staff and students of Johnson I know that we can be successful this year.

-My ethos for the house is through my committed, hard-working, supportive, bubbly sense of humour and ambitious team work ethic that keeps Johnson going.
+My ethos for the house is through my committed, hard-working, supportive, sense of humour and ambitious team work ethic that keeps Johnson going.
 However, I want to help nurture the whole house through upholding the academy’s expectations that every student will succeed to be outstanding through progress in their time with the academy.
-My main aim for the next year ahead is for every student within the House to compete in at least 2 box entries and 5 Friday competitions every half a term.

 About Clive A. Sullivan